Declare Independence: Synopsis

-During this scene, Björk holding a megaphone, Mark Bell standing on a wall suspended above her with foot soldiers.
+During this scene, Björk holds a megaphone, while Mark Bell stands on a wall suspended above her with foot soldiers in front of the megaphone.

 The video opens with Mark Bell standing on a wall suspended above Björk, playing a loom-shaped bass guitar.
 The strings from this guitar thread themselves through Björk's megaphone, the helmets of several foot soldiers and then up through a pulley system before returning to the guitar.
 As the song progresses, the strings are spraypainted with several colours as they pass through the loop.
 When the beat begins, the foot soldiers jump along to the beat, triggering a platform switch that raises a large white banner that loops around the installation.
 The banner is then painted by five other people in jumpsuits when it reaches the top.
 A trickle of green paint streaks down the camera's lens at the end of the video as the machine begins to grind to a halt.
 All the people in the video including Björk wear jumpsuits with the flags of Greenland and the Faroe Islands on their shoulders.